- Technical Support

 JIR’s Anti-Alpaca antibodies recognize both alpaca and llama IgG (H+L), subclasses 2+3, or VHH domain.

-AffiniPure™ Antibodies is trademark of Jackson ImmunoResearch Laboratories, Inc.
+AffiniPure™ is a trademark of Jackson ImmunoResearch Laboratories, Inc.

 DyLight™ fluorescent dyes is a trademark of Thermo Fisher Scientific.